Frequently Asked Questions

-Your placenta must be placed in a fridge or cool storage within two hours of delivery.
+Your placenta must be placed in a fridge or cool storage covered with ice within TWO hours of delivery.

-What is the maximum time my placenta may be refrigerated prior to encapsulation?
+What is the maximum time my placenta may be refrigerated prior to placenta encapsulation?

-A maximum of two days if choosing raw encapsulation and three days if choosing TCM inspired encapsulation.
+A maximum of TWO days if choosing raw placenta encapsulation and THREE days if choosing TCM inspired placenta encapsulation.

 Can my placenta be encapsulated if it has been frozen?

-Yes, your placenta may be utilised for preparation within six months if it has been stored, undisturbed, for the entire period in a deep freezer.
-The defrosting process will, however, extend the time it takes to prepare your placenta.
+Yes, your placenta may be encapsulated within six months if it has been stored, undisturbed, for the entire period in a deep freezer.
+The defrosting process will extend the time it takes to encapsulate your placenta.

-Are the capsules utilised in the encapsulation process suitable for vegetarians?
+Are the capsules used in the encapsulation process suitable for vegetarians?

 Yes, Optimal Birth Recovery use vegetable capsules, made from vegetable cellulose and water.
 They are free from preservatives, additives and genetic modification.